cldwalker/lightning/README.markdown

 * The generated shell scripts default to bash but could easily be extended for other shell languages.
 Patches welcome.
 * All arguments passed to a lightning command are considered part of the basename to resolve.
 So it's not yet possible to resolve some arguments and not others.
+* When regular expression completing, I've noticed bash doesn't handle '^' well if it's the first of a couple of characters in a completion.

 Motivation
 ==========